LibraryCarpentry/lc-git/instructors/instructor-notes.md

 - a better way to "undo" changes,
 - a better way to collaborate than mailing files back and forth, and
 - a better way to share your code and other scientific work with the world.

+## Troubleshooting Common Problems

+- When using an outdated version of Windows OpenSSH, learners cannot set up the SSH connection to GitHub.

+  - Try updating their version of OpenSSH version.

+## Making a handout

+To make a handout for this lesson, adapt/print from the [Reference page](https://librarycarpentry.org/lc-git/reference.html).

 ## Teaching Notes